-Ecuador grows enough bananas to make the country the world's largest exporter of the fruit.
+Ecuador is the world's largest exporter of bananas.
 The Andean highlands contain beautiful and productive farmland, often seen in a classic patchwork pattern.
 Oil from the rich eastern jungles enriches the economy.
 The volcanic Galapagos Islands bring tourism revenue with its unique reptiles, birds, and plants.

 The country is divided ethnically as well as regionally.
-About 10 percent of the population is of European descent, about a quarter belong to indigenous cultures, and the rest are of mostly mixed ethnicity.
+About 10 percent of the population is of European descent, about a quarter belong to indigenous cultures, and many others are of mixed ethnicity.